César Azpilicueta: 2013–2017: Two Premier League titles

-Azpilicueta played every minute of the season as his team won the domestic league, and scored in a 4–3 home win against Watford after the title was already won.
+2017–2020: FA Cup victory, second Europa League title and assuming captaincy

 In late July 2017, after the departure of John Terry, he was appointed vice-captain to Gary Cahill.
 On 12 September that year, he scored his first Champions League goal, in a 6–0 group stage home win against Qarabağ FK.
+On 19 May 2018, he won the FA Cup title after a 1–0 victory for Chelsea over Manchester United in the final.

 Azpilicueta signed a new deal in December 2018, lasting to 2022.
+On 29 May 2019, he won his second Europa League with Chelsea after a 4–1 victory over Arsenal in the final at the Baku Olympic Stadium.

-After Cahill left Chelsea, he was named club captain ahead of the 2019–20 season; he had already worn the armband on the pitch while the Englishman was out of the team, including in the 2019 UEFA Europa League Final victory against Arsenal in Azerbaijan.
-On 23 October, he marked his 350th Chelsea appearance with a 1–0 group stage away win against Ajax in the Champions League.
+After Cahill left Chelsea, he was named club captain ahead of the 2019–20 season; he had already worn the armband on the pitch while the Englishman was out of the team, including in the Europa League final victory against Arsenal in Azerbaijan.
+On 23 October 2019, he marked his 350th Chelsea appearance with a 1–0 group stage away win against Ajax in the Champions League.

 On 1 January 2020, Azpilicueta marked his 100th appearance as club captain with a goal and being named man of the match in the 1–1 draw against Brighton & Hove Albion.
 On 1 August, during the 2–1 defeat to Arsenal in the 2020 FA Cup Final, Azpilicueta conceded a penalty and was later injured, leading to his substitution.

+2020–21 season: Champions League triumph

 Azpilicueta became the 13th player in Chelsea's history to make 400 appearances, when he featured against Manchester City on 3 January 2021.
 On 23 May, the final matchday of the league season, he was sent off for appearing to strike Aston Villa's Jack Grealish during a 1–2 defeat, but the three-game suspension was overturned on appeal.
 Six days later, he captained the team to a 1–0 victory in the UEFA Champions League Final against Manchester City at the Estádio do Dragão, Porto, winning their first Champions League title in 9 years.

 On 28 August 2021, Azpilicueta reached a milestone as he became the fourth Chelsea player to reach 300 Premier League appearances after John Terry (492), Frank Lampard (429) and Petr Čech (333).
 He started against Liverpool in a 1–1 draw.

+2021–22 season: UEFA Super Cup and FIFA Club World Cup titles

 On 8 October 2021, Azpilicueta was one of five Chelsea players included in the final 30-man shortlist for the 2021 Ballon d'Or.

 On 12 February 2022, Azpilicueta lifted the trophy in the 2021 FIFA Club World Cup Final in their second FIFA Club World Cup Final, the first one being in 2012 when Chelsea lost to Corinthians.
 With this trophy and the UEFA Super Cup secured shortly before, it meant he became the first and only Chelsea player to have won every major trophy at the club.
-On 4 August 2022, he signed a new contract with Chelsea until 2024.